Federated Deep Learning for Intrusion Detection in IoT Networks: Related Work

 \section{Related Work}

 In this section, we introduce the technical background related to \ac{FL} and analyse the latest research on intrusion detection in \ac{IoT} using \ac{FL}.

-\subsection{Federated Learning for \ac{IoT} systems}
+\subsection{Federated Learning for IoT systems}

 \ac{FL} is a distributed learning paradigm where multiple clients collaboratively train a global model under the orchestration of a central server without sharing raw data with a third party~\cite{pmlr-v54-mcmahan17a}.
-Instead of exchanging their local data with the central server, the clients share only their model updates (e.g., weight updates, gradient updates), hence preserving the data locality and privacy~\cite{pmlr-v54-mcmahan17a}.
+Instead of exchanging their local data with the central server, the clients share only their model updates, hence preserving the data locality and privacy~\cite{pmlr-v54-mcmahan17a}.
 In principle, the training process consists of two major phases: local training and global aggregation.
-Initially, the clients download an initial common global model from the central server.
+Initially, the clients download an initial global model from the central server.
 Upon retrieving it, each client trains an updated model based on their local data.
-Then, these selected clients send back their model updates to the central server.
+Then, these selected clients send their model updates back to the central server.
 Finally, the central server aggregates these updates (typically by averaging) and generates a new global model.
 This process is repeated for multiple iterations until the desired performance is achieved.
 Since the raw data is not shared for the training in \ac{FL} settings, the leakage of sensitive information is minimised, and data privacy/secrecy is enhanced.
 Also, the communication overhead is significantly reduced as there is no need for the clients to transmit their raw data to the central server over the network~\cite{pmlr-v54-mcmahan17a}.
 Hence, \ac{FL} enables the deployment of \ac{IoT} \ac{IDS} more securely and efficiently~\cite{AGRAWAL2022346}.

-\subsection{FL-based \ac{IDS} for \ac{IoT}}
+\subsection{FL-based IDS for IoT}

 In recent years, the application of \ac{FL} in \ac{IoT} networks has attracted increasing interest among researchers.
 The characteristics of \ac{FL} seem to offer various benefits for \ac{IoT} security systems.
-This section presents the relevant works that research the use of \ac{FL} for the specific task of intrusion detection in \ac{IoT} networks.
+This section presents works that research the use of \ac{FL} for the specific task of intrusion detection in \ac{IoT} networks.